 The Toybob cat is often referred to as one of the smallest of all cat breeds, and it is worth mentioning that the breed is not a miniaturized version of an established breed of cat.
-The breed is a naturally small to medium-sized (still well within the low range) bobbed tailed cat originated in Russia, and existing there for almost three decades.
+The Toybob is a naturally small bobbed tailed cat originated in Russia, and existing there for over three decades.

-The Toybob is found in both a shorthair and longhair variety.
-The Toybob Shorthair is more common at this time as not all professional cat associations have yet approved the Longhair variety.
+The Toybob can be found in all colors and have either a short or semi-long coat.
+The Toybob Shorthair is more common at this time as not all professional cat associations have yet approved the Toybob Longhair.

 The Toybob cat’s most unusual feature is it’s kinked bobbed tail and just like other known kinked bobbed tail breeds, the tail does not affect its agility or health.
 At the time the breed was registered with TICA, little to no genetic research had been done on the breed to learn more about the unique genes behind the Toybob cat’s anomalous small size and bobbed tail appearance.

 Leading to much speculation as to it having possible relations to other known bobtail breeds.
-In 2016, the International Toybob Cat Club (ITCC) decided to perform preliminary testing with geneticist and renowned feline expert Dr. Leslie A. Lyons to find any connection to other bobbed tail breeds (e.g., Japanese Bobtail and Manx) and it resulted in there being no direct relation to the Toybob.
-The breed also is not affected by any known genetic health conditions.
+In 2016, the ITCC under the new direction of current President, Mrs. Margo Hill decided to perform preliminary testing with the geneticist and renowned feline expert Dr. Leslie A. Lyons to find any connection to other bobbed tail breeds; results demonstrating the Toybob has its own tail mutation and unrelated to any bobtail breed (e.g., Japanese Bobtail, Kurilian Bobtail) nor Manx.

 Feline traits notwithstanding, the Toybob has all of the qualities one looks for in a companion cat.
 Toybobs thrive when they are with their people.
 The Toybob is best described as “The small cat with the big loving heart.”
-The Toybob is intelligent, good-natured, affectionate and sociable; making it easily get along with other friendly animals.
+The Toybob is intelligent, good-natured, affectionate, and social; making it easily get along with other friendly animals.

 HEALTH & CARE

-- The Toybob has been in existence for nearly 30 years, but due to the Toybob’s ITCC breed club’s active worldwide promotion, they are fast growing in popularity amongst cat fanciers
+- The Toybob has been in existence for over 30 years, but due to the Toybob’s ITCC breed Club’s active worldwide promotion, they are fast growing in popularity amongst cat fanciers.

-- Toybobs are very social cats; they do not do well being in a one pet household or alone for long periods of time
+- Toybobs are very social cats; they do not do well being in a one pet household or alone for long periods.

 ABOUT THE AUTHOR